-Bruce Trail is a 6.8 mile moderately trafficked point-to-point trail located near Hamilton, ON that features a lake and is good for all skill levels.
+Bruce Trail is a 6.8 mile moderately trafficked point-to-point trail located near Hamilton, Ontario, Canada that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Some areas are steep, with a good set of boots you are good to go.
 Side trail off to the easy side Walmart brings you to Hwy 5